-Staging the Alpine Landscape.
-The Interrelation of Road and Landscape during the Modernization of the Swiss Pass Roads in the Interwar Period.
+The Mountain on the Road.
+The Interrelation of Road and Landscape during the Modernization of the Swiss Pass Roads in the 1930s.

 Central Swiss pass crossings were adapted for motorized traffic 90 years ago.
 Motorization was not an absolutely new phenomenon at the time.
 However, in the 1930s, it elevated the design of its infrastructure politically and economically to a cross-cantonal, national agenda matter – focusing on the alpine roads and aimed at an international automobile tourism.
 The decade was marked by the economic crisis of the late 1920s and political developments that culminated in the Second World War in 1939.
 Accordingly, the shaping of the alpine roads consisted of a complex interweaving of technical and design developments as well as cultural and political dynamics.